Elvis Andrus Player Props: White Sox vs. Rays

-Elvis Andrus -- 0-for-4 in his most recent game -- will be in action for the Chicago White Sox against the Tampa Bay Rays, with Zach Eflin on the hill, on April 28 at 7:10 PM ET.
+On Saturday, Elvis Andrus (.156 batting average in his past 10 games, with four walks and two RBI) and the Chicago White Sox face the Tampa Bay Rays, whose starting pitcher will be Calvin Faucher.
+First pitch is at 7:10 PM ET.

 Elvis Andrus Game Info & Props vs. the Rays